-There are hundreds of different web hosts, making it really difficult to know which one to choose.
-When you’re new to blogging, the variety of features they offer can be bewildering.
+There are hundreds of different web hosts, making it difficult to know which one to choose.
+When you’re new to blogging, their features can be bewildering.

 Should you prioritize a host that offers a free SSL certificate?
 How much bandwidth do you need?
 What about storage space?
 It’s hard to know where to begin, but a good starting place is to choose from some of the most popular hosting services out there today.